List of Commands

 MOVE_CAMERA_DIR

 This command translates the camera to capture video while the model remains at the same location.
-In this case translation vector is defined by direction vector and distance.
+Translation vector is defined by direction vector and distance.

 • [6] bRelativeToScreen: Specify if translation of camera is with respect to screen